Motorway Services Online

 Various service areas had boasted how much energy they could save or how much electricity they produce on-site, but Gloucester totally changed everything by blending in seamlessly with its surroundings.
 Suddenly every service station wanted to have a huge grass roof, and further government deregulation meant there were a lot of proposals being made, even if virtually none of them made it through the planning process.

 It was as if the big operators had received a memo that their service areas were too manic and they wanted to look like they had brought things down a notch.
-For instance the new Leeds Skelton Lake - despite having some of the biggest brands in the country - also offered a small, ethical food chain, while Roadchef's proposal for Catterick included its own farm shop.
+For instance the new Leeds Skelton Lake - despite having some of the biggest brands in the country - also offered a small, ethical food chain, while Roadchef opened their own farm shop at Sedgemoor.
+The challenge with these is that they naturally have higher running costs than a chain, and they have to convince the operators' directors that the extra costs and challenges are worth it.

 "Can new motorway services drive an economic recovery?"